 Jenkins must be affiliated with a version control system so that as soon as there is a new code being pushed to a code repository, Jenkins server can build and test the latest code and let the development groups know about it.
 It is also an orchestration tool, apart from being a continuous integration tool.
 It has a novel pipeline as code functionality that allows developers to keep the CI / CD pipelines as a thorough code.

 Traditional tools cannot do away with dealing with a complex application topology associated with microservices.
-The monitoring and alerting system of a microservice related architecture must facilitate an ongoing resource change, monitor data in a centralized location and show information that continuously altering the nature of microservices.
+The monitoring and alerting system of a microservice-related architecture must facilitate an ongoing resource change, monitor data in a centralized location and show information that continuously alters the nature of microservices.
 A monitoring and alerting system is needed to effectively and continuously keep a watch on the numerous events taking place.

 This system can showcase events that can be correlated to a common instance.
 Even app-based log information can be extracted and that can be further used to allow monitoring alerts and thereby, track significant information.

-For all those who are in the DevOps era, Microservices comes along with a set of significant advantages such as deployable nature, reliability, availability, scalability, modifiability and leveraging the agile methodology.
+For all those who are in the DevOps era, Microservices come along with a set of significant advantages such as deployable nature, reliability, availability, scalability, modifiability, and leveraging the agile methodology.
 Those adapting to Microservices are finding a great deal of benefit using the DevOps culture along with Microservices.

 There is additional productivity observed since there is a common set of tools that can be utilized both for the development teams and operations.
 DevOps and Microservices work best when together and that has been a known fact now.